 Unfortunately for the inhabitants of the time, but fortunately for fans of abandoned cities, Persepolitan architecture is noted for its use of wooden columns.
 Architects resorted to stone only when the largest planks of wood did not fulfill the required sizes.
 Column bases and capitals were made of stone, even on wooden shafts.
 Thus, when Alexander decided to burn this city, it was indeed almost completely destroyed.
 Some say you can still see evidence of the flames, some 2300 years later – such was the ferocity of the fire.

 There are a lot of stringent requirements with regards to photography, and trespassing, throughout Iran.
 An Iranian prison is the last place I would like to end up in, so we shall see whether any genuine urban exploration is accomplished whilst I am here.
 But either way – the country is a spectacular holiday destination.
-Iran may not be number one for urban exploration (we’ll see), but it certainly is number one for holidays, in my humble opinion.

 Dr Hank Snaffler Jr.